 Health issues with the parents can be passed on to the embryo, thus hindering the development process.
 When appropriate, leaving viable eggs with the parents for a period of time seems to increase the hatch rate, however, it has been our experience that leaving them too long tends to have the opposite effect here in South Florida.

 Factors we use to help determine the time to move the eggs to an incubator include outside air temperature, humidity, distractions, parenting habits, weather events, etc. We have found that controlling certain factors once the eggs are pulled has increased our hatch rate tremendously.
 Temperature level and fluctuations, humidity, noise levels (outside and incubator generated), vibration, frequent handling or candling, sanitation, and parent DNA compatibility are some factors that can influence hatch rate.

-We normally exchange our fertile eggs with blank eggs or small chicken eggs.
+We normally exchange our fertile eggs with blank eggs or live silky chicken eggs.
 This allows us the opportunity to reintroduce an egg that is nearly hatched or a newly hatched baby to the parents (or foster parents).
 This passes the hourly feedings necessary for the first several days on to the parents and also tends to strengthen the immune system of the chick.